ESPAÑOL

 • If a Mexican Parent is Deceased

-• Original death certificate must be provided.
+• The original death certificate must be provided.